mauricelambert/WebScripts/Usages.md

 #### Mode not secure

  - Do not use HTTP security headers, useful for debugging web scripts (*javascript*)
+ - Active the Content-Security-Policy-Report-Only header
+ - Active the debug module for Content-Security-Policy (URL: "/csp/debug/")
 ```bash
 WebScripts --security
 WebScripts -s